 In the foyer, there are pictures of many old Marion County churches and some of their classes.
 There is also a map of Marion County with the location of older churches shown.

 The church is still in service and can be reserved for special services on Sundays and for many weddings.
-To reserve the chapel, please complete the Rental Agreement and return it with your deposit no later than one week prior to your event date to:
+To reserve the chapel, please request and complete the Rental Agreement and return it with your deposit no later than one week prior to your event date to:

 Marion County Historical Society